 It’s a little ‘creepy’ if you’re all by yourself on a gloomy day, like me during my trip up this beautiful mountain – the statue really fitted the wild desolation of the summit…

-The Communal Council Castelmagno also wants to rename the mountain pass and give it the official name “Colle Pantani.”
+The Communal Council Castelmagno (officially) renamed the mountain to “Colle Pantani.”

-However, at the time of writing, ratification from the Institute of Military Geography of Italy has not been given yet and it may never come to that either.
+However, ratification from the Institute of Military Geography of Italy has not been given and it may never come to that either.

-But, it would be an unprecedented event if it did – and fitting tribute? – since there is no known cyclist in the world that has a certified mountain – i.e. showing on official maps and road signs – named after them…
+But, it would be an unprecedented event if it did – and fitting tribute? – since there is no known cyclist in the world that has a certified mountain – i.e. showing on official maps and road signs – named after them.

-There are 3 possible routes to climb the pass on a road bike, all of them with an average grade of 7% or more.
+There are three possible routes to climb the pass on a road bike, all of them with an average grade of 7% or more.

 This is the road I took during my Tour de France 2014 – the views higher up were overwhelming and because the passage at the summit turned out to be blocked by snow, we had the road even more to ourselves than usual…

 Report of my trip here.

 Which – at an average grade of 7.5% – makes this the toughest climb, mathematically and on paper anyway.

 During the Giro’s of 1999 and 2001, the Fauniera ascend from Pradlèves was included in a stage – in 2001 it was also Cima Coppi.